 Identify your company's crown jewels, assign the data subject and data criticality, identify people who have access to such data and take required measures for its protection

-Undergo data protection assessment suggested to you based on your customers' location
+Undergo a data protection assessment suggested to you based on your customers' location

 Keep up with compliance requirements in the field of GDPR and FADP

-Organise your vendors by the type, related project, assign person in charge and approving manager
+Organise your vendors by the type, related project, assign the person in charge and the approving manager

-Upload vendor's certifications and keep track of their expiration by getting notifications
+Upload vendor certifications and keep track of their expiration by getting notifications